RiLights/aligntime/appstore_description_en.md

 What's New in This Version 1.3:
-- Added Current Aligner functionality
+- Added 'Current Aligner' functionality
 - Fixed some bugs